 A first generation graduate, Thomas is the recipient of the 2018-2019 Donna Barkan Jensen Writing About Families Scholarship, the 2018-2019 Mentored Signature Experience Research Grant, and winner of the Spring 2018 Technical and Workplace Writing Award for her research paper, “Grant Writing: An Analysis of the Genre.”
-Thomas is currently an intern at the University Writing Center and her work background includes employment in academia, law enforcement, military, county government, and the volunteer sector in both the United States and the United Kingdom.
+Thomas is a former intern at the University Writing Center and her work background includes employment in academia, law enforcement, military, county government, and the volunteer sector in both the United States and the United Kingdom.

 Thomas’s future plans include applying for the Master of Arts in Professional and Technical Writing and becoming a published author.
 Thomas is working on a memoir of her time in Blytheville and a book to guide researchers who are studying migration as a part of their family history research.